-Death of Kuwait ruler Sheikh Sabah draws outpour of grief
+Death of Kuwait ruler Sheikh Sabah draws outpouring of grief

-The United Arab Emirates ordered a three-day mourning period and lauded Sheikh Sabah for his “wisdom, tolerance and peace,” with Abu Dhabi Crown Prince Sheikh Mohammed bin Zayed Al Nahyan, the Emirates’ day-to-day ruler, describing him as “a great pioneer in Gulf cooperation.”
+The United Arab Emirates announced a three-day mourning period and lauded Sheikh Sabah for his “wisdom, tolerance and peace,” with Abu Dhabi Crown Prince Sheikh Mohammed bin Zayed Al Nahyan, the Emirates’ day-to-day ruler, describing him as “a great pioneer in Gulf cooperation.”

-The Saudi royal court said in a statement that the kingdom’s leadership and Saudi people share in their grief with the state of Kuwait and “brotherly Kuwaiti people.”
-The statement said the emir passed away after a journey full of achievement and generous service to his country and humanity as a whole.
+Saudi Arabia, one of Kuwait’s closest allies, said that the kingdom’s leadership and Saudi people share their grief with “brotherly Kuwaiti people.”
+The Saudi royal court statement said the emir died after a journey full of achievement and generous service to his country and humanity.

+“With the departure of Sheikh Sabah, we lose a wise leader who devoted his life to the service of his country and to Arab and Islamic nations,” Saudi Foreign Minister Prince Faisal bin Farhan wrote on Twitter.

+Such was Sheikh Sabah’s regional status that condolences even poured in from those locked in long-running rivalries with Kuwait’s key Gulf allies.

+“With his departure, the world has lost a beacon and symbol of humanity,” he wrote.

+Yemen’s Shiite Houthi rebels, who are battling a Saudi-led military coalition for control of the country, also offered a tribute.
+Mohammed Abdul-Salam, a Houthi spokesman, said the rebels “would not forget his support of peace negotiations,” adding that Sheikh Sabah’s “keenness to extinguish the fire of war” was appreciated by all sides.

-In Lebanon, where the late Kuwaiti leader played a key role in trying to end the country’s ruinous 1975-90 civil war and later helped with its reconstruction, politicians also offered their condolences.
+In Lebanon, where the late Kuwaiti leader played a key role in trying to end the country’s ruinous 1975-90 civil war and later helped with its reconstruction, politicians offered their condolences.

-“With the death of Sheikh Sabah, Lebanon has lost a great brother who stood by the Lebanese during the difficult circumstances over the past years,” said a statement from President Michel Aoun.
+“With the death of Sheikh Sabah, Lebanon has lost a great brother who stood by the Lebanese during the difficult circumstances over the past years,” said a statement from Lebanese President Michel Aoun.

 The U.S. Ambassador to Kuwait Alina Romanowski called Sheikh Sabah a “popular leader and special friend of the U.S.” The U.S. Embassy in Kuwait said he “devoted his life to peace and regional stability.”